-Harsh Records It is not a label as it would be Scantraxx within hard dance music.
-This Mexican stamp focuses on disseminating new sounds and is aimed at an audience that like other styles within the hard dance.
-After having so much acceptance in Mexico as in United StatesThe support received from Carnage on different occasions and different presentations by United States, Harsh Records becomes the first label in Latin America to achieve its co-creator and artist, Junkie Kid, be submitted in EDC Las Vegas 2017 next to great international artists such as Angerfist, Brenann Heart, Coone (with whom it seems he is working on a collaboration), The Prophet, Noisecontrollers, among many others.
+Harsh Records It is not a label as it would be Scantraxx in the hard dance music.
+This Mexican label focuses on disseminating new sounds and is aimed at an audience that likes other styles in the hard dance.
+After having an acceptance both Mexico as in United StatesThe support received from Carnage on several occasions and various presentations by the United States, Harsh Records label becomes the first in Latin America to make its co-creator and artist, Junkie Kid, Is presented in EDC Las Vegas 2017 alongside major international artists such as Angerfist, Brenann Heart, Coone (with whom it seems he is working on a collaboration), The Prophet, Noisecontrollers, among many others.

-On the occasion of the fifth edition of Electric Daisy Carnival MexicoI talked to Tirzo Carpizo who is co-creator of this Mexican label for me tell a little more about the history of Harsh and the plans for the future that have.
+On the occasion of the fifth edition of Electric Daisy Carnival MexicoI talked to Tirzo Carpizo who is co-creator of this Mexican label to tell me a little more of the history of Harsh and future plans they have.

-Thank you and again thank you for the space!!
-Harsh Records at the end of the 2016.
-He was returning to Mexico after working as director of videos in Panama and Dani ";Starx:;, one of my best friends, called me to ask me if I was interested in doing the tour video, "I told him Yes, and together with Miguel";Junkie Kid”; We traveled together to McAllen, Texas from Monterrey; that's where I met Miguel and we became almost brothers.
-The tour started in McAllen, where we did the show and then there were problems with the dates of the tour, so Starx hosted us in their house and baptized it the ';Hard House'; because we were living Starx, Junkie, Whyel, BL3R And I. After a while, we were only Starx, Junkie and I, and that's where talked me to had the idea of making a label, because every Junkie to sent a demo to a record label always answered you the same ...; This music is";So good but too hard:;, Hence was born the name of his radio show.
-Then gave account making lack a place for this kind of music, and the two I was invited to the project.
+Thank you and again thank you for the space!Harsh Records born at the end of 2016.
+He came back to Mexico after working as a video director in Panama and Dani "Starx"One of my best friends called me to ask if I was interested in making the video of the tour, I said yes and with Miguel"Junkie Kid"We travel together to McAllen, Texas from Monterrey; That's where I met Miguel and we became almost like brothers.
+The tour began in McAllen where we did the show and then there were problems with the dates of the tour, so we Starx stayed at home and christened the 'Hard House' because we were living Starx, Junkie, Whyel, BL3R and me.
+After a while only stayed Starx, Junkie and I, and that's where I talked who had the idea of making a label, because with every Junkie sending a demo to a record label always answered the same ... this music is “So good but too hard“, de ahí nace el nombre de su radio show.
+Entonces se dio cuenta que hacía falta un lugar para este tipo de música y los dos me invitaron al proyecto.

-You ask for it so here it is…; The Harsh Market is open now!
+You ask for it so here it is… The Harsh Market is open now!
 Link at the comments.

 Posted by Harsh Records on Sunday, 7 January 2018

-As regards Harsh RadioIt was created with the idea of having a place to show our next releases, our favorite music from Harsh and especially, to have a space to show music from new artists each month and we will have as a host to Starx who will personally select demos.
-We are working to be able to live the selection and that they can receive feedback from Starx.
-So send your tracks that we are excited to receive all that music, You can send them through our web page: harshrecords.com
+As regards Harsh RadioIt was created with the idea of having a place to show our upcoming releases, our favorite music Harsh and especially to have a space to show music of new artists every month and we will have as host Starx who personally will select the demos.
+We are working to make live selection and they can receive feedback Starx.
+So send your tracks excites us get all this music, you can send through our web page: harshrecords.com

 Author Valeria Quijano